Clubs & societies

 Email: firstname.lastname@example.org or join the VU Turkish Society on Facebook.

-Victoria University Labor Club aims to promote politics within the student population.
+The Victoria University Labor Club aims to promote politics within the student population.
 It brings together students with similar political interests, while acting to promote networking capabilities and provide a general forum for discussion.

 Labor Left Students

 Stands to support students who believe in the key principles of the left of the Australian Labor Party.
+We provide a forum for debate and discussion of key current political issues and provide networking opportunities for students with similar ideology and an interest in politics.

 International Students for Social Equality (ISSE)